The arts contributes to New Zealand's economic, cultural and social well-being.

 This review of the medical literature between 1990 and 2004 found that the arts made a contribution to:

 The review aimed to strengthen anecdotal and qualitative information about the impact of the arts on health.
-Although the therapeutic effects of the arts are recognised, it is only in recent years that there have been systematic and controlled studies of these effects.
+Although the therapeutic effects of the arts are recognised, it is only in recent years that there has been systematic and controlled studies of these effects.

 Prepared for Arts Council England by Staricoff, R. 2004